shane-gooch/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Adaptive websites are more rigid than a responsive website.
+Adaptive websites use various layouts which are tailored for different devices such as mobile, tablet, or desktop as responsive websites have one layout which can seamlessly fit on any device.
+Adaptive layouts use fixed constraints to manage elements as responsive utilize % based layouts to adapt to any device.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first is the idea to built out a mobile version then work towards a desktop.
+In recent years, mobile used has overweighted laptops and as a developer, we should cater our products to the highest amount of users.
+By creating mobile-first it forces us to focus on content that matters to the most to our users while building a layout that will get more views than the desktop.
+After the mobile is created we can look to add more features in the desktop version.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+The normal browser text size is 16px and 62.5% of it is 10px.
+Since rem is based on the root HTML element you could easily calculate the px of rem by multiplying by 10.
+1.6rem = 16px.

 4. How would you describe preprocessing to someone new to CSS?

+A preprocessor is like a translator.
+It takes in data (words) and splits it out in a form another program (person) can understand.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favorite concept is the ability to have multiple LESS files link to one file that is being compiled.
+No more worrying about a thousand lines of CSS when each section is divided by purpose.
+Having multiple files in a two edge sword.
+The concept that gives me the most trouble is maintaining all the LESS files.
+Since everything is connected one wrong character could break the entire program and leads to hours of troubleshooting looking for the missing semi-colon.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.